avgrad/acnh-collect/README.md

 # ACNH Collect

-A simple web app with a checklist for all insects, fish and fossils in Animal Crossing New Horizons.
+A simple web app with a checklist for collectibles in Animal Crossing New Horizons.

+- Fish
+- Insects
+- Sea Creatures
+- Fossils
+- Art Pieces
+- KK Slider Songs

 Your data is saved only locally within your browser, therefore no account is needed, but your progress is only saved on that device.